How Credits Transfer to Lawrence

 A Lawrence unit is a measure of credit just like a semester hour or quarter hour.
 Students normally earn 54 units in a year (fall, winter, spring terms) which is equivalent to 30 semester hours (two semesters) or 45 quarter hours (three quarters).
 A standard 6-unit course at Lawrence is the equivalent of 3.33 semester hours or 5 quarter hours.
 Credit for courses accepted from other colleges and universities for transfer will be converted to Lawrence units.
 No more than 108 units (two years) of transfer work will be applied to the requirements for a Lawrence degree.
 Be sure to see the course catalog for complete information about degree and residence requirements.

-If you are transferring credit from an institution outside the United States, please submit your transcripts/documents to Education Credential Evaluators, Inc. for evaluation.
+If you are transferring credit from an institution outside the United States, please submit your transcripts/documents to Education Credential Evaluators, Inc (ECE) or World Education Services (WES). for evaluation.
 You should request a course-by-course evaluation and will be responsible for any fees incurred.
-The ECE evaluation report of your coursework will be used in determining the transfer credit to be awarded.
+The evaluation report of your coursework will be used in determining the transfer credit to be awarded.

 If you are in the process of completing an academic term while you're applying to Lawrence, we will only be able to give you an official course evaluation on the courses you have completed.
 We will send you a revised evaluation after we receive your final transcript and our registrar has reviewed it.

 Transfer credit may be used to fulfil degree, general education, major, minor, and interdisciplinary area requirements.
 The amount of transfer work that may be applied is governed by the residence requirements for the degree (see the course catalog) and in the case of majors, minors, and interdisciplinary areas, the appropriate academic department.
 Transfer students should expect to do the majority of the work for their majors at Lawrence.